codeaudit/SayKitSDK/Tutorials/Recipe App Part 1/SayKitTutorialOutline.md

     - SAYSelectResult

-## Recipe Ingredients (using pattern match resolver)
+## Recipe Ingredients (Pattern Match Resolver)
 An alternative to using SayKit Standard verbal command requests is to construct your own text resolver.
-Custom text resolvers are a good way to handle simple speech patterns without having to setup your own intent recognition service.
+Custom text resolvers are a good way to handle simple speech patterns, and require very little setup.
+If you find yourself in need of more flexibility when interpreting a user’s intent, you may want to consider setting up your own intent recognition service (which we’ll cover in a later tutorial).

 For this example, suppose the user is working their way through a recipe.
 We can handle a query like "How much baking powder do I need?" using a `SAYPatternTextResolver`.
 A pattern resolver is initialized with a template string that marks entities that we want to capture for later use.
 (The template string is resolved to a regular expression behind the scenes, which is used to perform the actual check against the user's speech.)

 In this case, we'll create a template string "How much @ingredient do I need?".
 If user speech is found to match this template, then we'll handle it with the completion block associated with the pattern resolver.
 In this case, that means updating `resultLabel` with the proper response (as determined by the app).

 - In `AppDelegate.m`, make sure we're not overriding `SAYCommandBarController`'s delegate from the previous example.
 We want the microphone button's original behavior of initiating a `SAYVerbalCommandRequest`: